KrishanRoy/Book-Swappers/README.md

 ## Future Iterations:

-- A seperate user flow without user signing up initially
+- A seperate user flow so that an user can sign up later after she uses the app for a while and trusts more
-- Point system will ensure book mobility and book swapping.
-If one donates one book, one will get a point and if one receives the book, one spends a point.
+- Point system which will ensure book mobility and book swapping.
+Users will start with some initial points.
+Afterwards, if one donates one book, one will get a point and if one receives the book, one spends a point.
 If someone, mails the book to a collector, then the donor gets three points as she/he will be spending money out of the pocket.
-- recommend other book swappers based on location and book taste
+- Recommend other book swappers based on location and book taste

 ## Layout Screenshots